-- 10.3.2.1.
-The eligible engine in this class is Rotax FR125 Junior Max with restrictors.
-The Junior Max to Senior Rotax FR125 Max fiche plus extensions for the Junior, including the cylinder. - 10.3.2.2.
+10.3.2.1.
+The only engine permitted in this class is the Rotax FR125 Junior Max with restrictors.
+The Junior Max adheres to the Senior Max FR125 Max fiche plus extensions for the junior including the cylinder.
+The cylinder is to be a Non-Power Valve type.
+Exhaust and Inlet Throttle restrictors Exhaust restrictor must be in place at all times.
+Restrictor must be as supplied by J.A.G. and comply with the official fiche, no modifications are allowed.
+Exhaust flange restrictor, 20.3mm Maximum round bore.
+All exhaust gases must pass through this restrictor.
+Inlet throttle restrictor must be in place at all times.
+Restrictor must be as supplied by J.A.G. and comply with the official fiche, no modifications are allowed.

+10.3.2.2.
 The official engine supplier is JAG Engineering, and its approved dealers.
-This engine is a single cylinder, liquid cooled, reed valve, two-stroke. - 10.3.2.3.
-All engines must be sealed between cylinder, crankcases, cylinder head and the reed valve block with an official seal to prevent modification. - 10.3.2.4.
+This engine is a single cylinder, liquid cooled, reed valve, two-stroke.

+10.3.2.3.
+All engines must be sealed between cylinder, crankcases, cylinder head and the reed valve block with an official seal to prevent modification.

+10.3.2.4.
 All engines must have an official identity card.
 The numbers inscribed on the engine and seal must correspond those on the identity card at all times.
-The identity card must be filled in and signed by an authorised dealer. - 10.3.2.5.
-Only authorised dealers with seals for use during maintenance of the engines. - 10.3.2.6.
+The identity card must be filled in and signed by an authorised dealer.

+10.3.2.5.
+Only authorised dealers with seals for use during maintenance of the engines.

+10.3.2.6.
 The engine must be presented at scrutineering with the official class seal intact.
-The identity card must be available for presentation to a scrutineer at any time during the meeting. - 10.3.2.7.
+The identity card must be available for presentation to a scrutineer at any time during the meeting.

+10.3.2.7.
 Should a seal become damaged, loose or lost during racing it must be reported to the Chief Scrutineer of the meeting before leaving parc ferme.
 To allow the competitor to continue racing the scrutineer may, at his discretion, reseal the engine with an official MI approved seal.
 The new seal number must be entered on the engine's identity card and signed by the scrutineer.
 The engine must be taken to an approved JAG Engineering dealer with the seal intact to be resealed with the official class seal before competing at the next race meeting.